-This can be done by constructing another flowchart for the second set of lights, or the sequence for the single set of lights can be modified.
-Extra symbols can be inserted or some of those already there can be highlighted and edited.
+This can be done by either constructing another flowchart for the second set of lights, or by modifying the sequence for the single set of lights. [e.g. insert extra symbols or edit some of those symbols already there].
 Run the program and observe the effect on the mimic so your program can be checked and refined.
-Save your program.
+Save your new program.